 - The Simpsons:

-- Another episode had Lisa promoted from 2nd grade to the 3rd, and Bart demoted from the 4th to the 3rd.
+- "Bart vs. Lisa vs. 3rd Grade" had Lisa promoted from 2nd grade to the 3rd, and Bart demoted from the 4th to the 3rd.
 Of course, since Status Quo Is God, in the end, Bart goes back to 4th grade and Lisa chooses to go back to the 2nd grade.

 - Buster is (sometimes) scared that he'll be held back.